Azure/terraform-azurerm-caf-enterprise-scale/modules/archetypes/README.md

 <!-- BEGIN_TF_DOCS -->
-# Archetypes sub-module

-> [!IMPORTANT]
+# ⚠️THIS MODULE IS DEPRECATED.⚠️

+- It will no longer receive any updates.
+- The module can still be used as is (references to any existing versions will keep working), but it is not recommended for new deployments.
-> For new deployments we now recommend using Azure Verified Modules for Platform Landing Zones.
+- For new deployments, we recommend using Azure Verified Modules for Platform Landing Zones.
-> Please see the documentation at <https://aka.ms/alz/tf>.
+- Please see the documentation at <https://aka.ms/alz/tf>.

-## ⚠️ DEPRECATION NOTICE

-**This module is now in extended support mode and will be archived on August 1, 2026.**

-### Current Status

-- **Extended Support Period**: This module is now in extended support for one year (until August 1, 2026)
-- **Support Scope**: During this period, we will provide quality updates (e.g. bug fixes) and policy library updates only
-- **No New Features**: No new features or functionality will be added to this module

-### Migration Path
+## Migration Path

 We strongly recommend that all users migrate to the new **Azure Verified Modules** approach for Azure Landing Zones.
 This new approach provides: